cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 This version only sends a `SIGHUP` signal if the process has a `SIGHUP` handler, preventing accidental termination.
 It's also a lot simpler than the original shell command, with fewer moving parts and subshells.

+It's worth also noting that `pkill -H` doesn't silently hide the problem.
+When no process with a matching handler is found, it returns exit code 1, which means your log rotation or other scripts will explicitly fail, triggering alerts in monitoring systems.
+Instead of an unexpected process termination that might go undetected until service degradation occurs, you now have a specific, actionable error that points directly to the root cause: a missing signal handler.

+To be clear: `pkill -H` is not intended to replace proper engineering practices like thorough auditing of signal senders, rigorous testing, canaries, or careful code reviews.
+Rather, it provides an additional safety net when, inevitably, things slip through the cracks when those processes inevitably miss something in complex systems.
+The goal is to transform an uncontrolled, catastrophic failure (termination of a service process widely across a fleet) into a controlled, traceable one (a failed log rotation that triggers an alert).

 ## How does it work?